stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_UNIT=my-app task tft:new
 ```

 The `tft:new` task creates a unit, a complete Terraform root module.
-This root module includes code for AWS, so that it will work immediately once the tfvar `tf_exec_role_arn` for the context is set to the AWS IAM role that TF will use.
+This root module includes code for AWS, so that it can work immediately.
 Enable remote state storage by adding the settings to the [context](#contexts), or use [local state](#using-local-tf-state).
+Set to the AWS IAM role for TF with the tfvar `tf_exec_role_arn`.

 You can then start working with your TF module: